 Every service at Westminster includes hymns from the purple hymnal in the pew.
 The numbers of these are printed in the bulletin, and you’re invited to sing along.

-Infants through three year olds are cared for in the nursery rooms, located down the hall to the right of the parlor.
+Infants through three year-olds are cared for in the nursery rooms, located down the hall to the right of the parlor.

-Children ages three and four may leave the worship service at the time of blessing for stories, songs, and free play.
+During the time of blessing, children ages three and four will be reminded that they may leave the worship service for stories, songs, and free play.

 Westminster Presbyterian Church is a handicap accessible facility.
 Handicap parking spaces can be found in our parking lot.
-Large print hymnals, Bibles and personal hearing devices are available from the ushers.
+Large print hymnals, Bibles, and personal hearing devices are available from the ushers.
 We also provide a T-coil-compatible hearing loop system in the sanctuary; ask any usher for assistance.

-If you have questions or need help during your visit, look for anybody with a nametag, or stop by the greeters’ desk inside the lobby.
-There is also a welcome center located in the Gathering Place, where you can find additional information about the life and ministries of Westminster.
+If you have questions or need help during your visit, look for anybody with a name tag, or stop by the greeter’s desk inside the lobby.
+There is also a welcome center located in the Gathering Place where you can find additional information about the life and ministries of Westminster.